swei5/michigan_notes/EECS-445/6 Dual Formulation of SVM.md

 ![[Pasted image 20230126182455.png]]

-Note that $b$ eventually evaluates to zero
+Note that $b$ eventually evaluates to zero given $b$ 's optimal value (when taking the gradient) in this case.